EXPERIENCED LEGAL COUNSEL

 What should I do during an OWI traffic stop in Iowa?

-On Behalf of | Jan 6, 2021 | DUI/OWI
+by | Jan 6, 2021 | DUI/OWI

 Drivers suspected of operating a motor vehicle while intoxicated (OWI) in Iowa face two legal actions.
 First, they face a criminal charge of OWI and, second, a civil case regarding their driver’s license.